appscode/blog/content/post/introducing-panopticon/index.md

   - kubernetes-exporter
 ---

-We are highly excited to introduce `Panopticon`, a generic Kubernetes resource state metrics exporter.
-It comes with a lot of exciting features and customization options.
+We are excited to introduce `Panopticon`, a generic Kubernetes resource state metrics exporter.
+It comes with a lot of features and customization options.

 ## What is Panopticon?

 Panopticon is a generic state metrics exporter for Kubernetes resources.
 It can generate Prometheus metrics from both Kubernetes native and custom resources.
-Generated metrics are exposed in `/metrics` path for the Prometheus server to scrape them.
+Generated metrics are exposed in `/metrics` path for the Prometheus server to scrape.

 ## Background

-When we wanted to collect state metrics from our product's (KubeDB, Stash and so many) custom resources, we didn't find any existing tool that would accomplish our needs.
+We wanted to collect state metrics from our various products (eg, KubeDB, Stash and other).
+But we didn't find any existing tool that would accomplish our needs.
 Kubernetes has a project called [kube-state-metrics](https://github.com/kubeops/panopticon) but it does not support collecting metrics from Kubernetes custom resources.
-Moreover, the metrics for Kubernetes native resources were predefined and there was hardly any customization option.
+Moreover, the metrics for Kubernetes native resources were predefined and there was hardly any customization options.

-So, we decided to build our own generic resource metrics exporter and named `Panopticon` which can collect metrics from any kind of Kubernetes resources.
-There is an interesting story about the name `Panopticon`.
-You can learn about that from this Wikipedia [page](https://en.wikipedia.org/wiki/Panopticon).
+So, we decided to build our own generic resource metrics exporter, named `Panopticon`, which can collect metrics from any kind of Kubernetes resources.
+Like the real [Panopticon](https://en.wikipedia.org/wiki/Panopticon), `Panopticon` is a Kubernetes controller that watches Kubernetes resources passively and exports Prometheus metrics.

 ## How Panopticon works

-Panopticon watches a custom resource called `MetricsConfiguration` which holds the necessary configuration for generating our desired metrics.
+Panopticon introduces a custom resource called `MetricsConfiguration` which holds the necessary configuration for generating metrics.
 This custom resource consists of mainly two parts.
 The first one is `targetRef` which defines the targeted Kubernetes resource for metrics collection.
 The other is `metrics` which holds desired metrics that we want to generate from that targeted resources.
 We'll discuss the custom resource briefly in the later section.

 When a new `MetricsConfiguration` object is created, Panopticon gets the event and generates defined metrics for the targeted resources.
-It stores those metrics in an in-memory store say "metrics store".
-When the `MetricsConfiguration` object is updated/deleted or any new instance of the targeted resource is created/updated/deleted, Panopticon syncs the new changes with its metrics store.
+It stores those metrics in an in-memory metrics store.
+When the `MetricsConfiguration` object is updated/deleted or any new instance of the targeted resource kind is created/updated/deleted, Panopticon syncs the new changes with its metrics store.
 So metrics store always holds the updated information according to the `MetricsConfiguration` object.

-When the `/metrics` path is hit, Panopticon serves the metrics from metrics store that is already generated.
+When the `/metrics` path is scraped, Panopticon serves the metrics from metrics store that is already generated.
 In this way, Panopticon efficiently serves metrics with low latency.

 Let's know about `metrics` fields briefly.